 Be sure to use the the template below for providing your project ideas.
 Remember these are supposed to be for software projects that service the Beagle and general open source embedded systems community, not theses, how-to guides or what I did over my summer vacation ideas.

-Please post ideas in the #gsoc category with the tag gsoc-ideas.
+Please post ideas in the Google Summer of Code category with the tag gsoc-ideas.